Jyoti6828/Stego-Project/README.md

 # Stego-Project
-## This project is based on Python Programming Language
+## This project is based on Python Programming Language.